 All students living in a residence hall are required to have a dining plan, unless you live in an apartment or studio apartment.

-For those students who live in an apartment, we offer an apartment dining account.
+For those students who live in an apartment, we offer an apartment dining plan.
 Tailored to your busy lifestyle.

 Dining commons located in Lander Hall.

 Seattle's favorite pizza located inside Local Point.

 Seattle's favorite pizza located next to Center Table.